 Natural selection, the cornerstone of evolutionary theory, is often described as the driving force behind the adaptation of species to their environments.
-The fundamental question that arises when exploring this concept is: does natural selection act on phenotype or genotype?
-This question delves into the intricate relationship between an organism's observable traits (phenotype) and its genetic makeup (genotype) and how these are differentially affected by selective pressures.
+Now, the fundamental question that arises when exploring this concept is: **does natural selection act on phenotype or genotype? ** This question gets into the detailed relationship between an organism's observable traits (phenotype) and its genetic makeup (genotype) and how these are differentially affected by selective pressures.
 Understanding this relationship is crucial for comprehending the mechanisms of evolution and the processes that shape the diversity of life.

 Unpacking the Phenotype and Genotype